ls1intum/Artemis/docs/user/assessment.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Another possibility after receiving an assessment is the *More Feedback Request*.
-Compared to the complaints, they do not cost a token, but the tutor cannot change the score after a feedback request.
+Unlike complaints, they do not cost a token, but the tutor cannot change the score after a feedback request.

     .. figure:: assessment/more-feedback.png
             :alt: Exercise Dashboard